idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Check for the maximum difference in length between source and target segments.

+### Length difference check (chars):

+Default value: 100

+Check for the maximum difference in number of characters between source and target segments.

 ### Maximum segment length (chars):

 Default value: 1000